 - Administrators have full access to all the tools within the Instance Manager.
 They may create, manage, and delete organizations; and add, remove, or change the role of other instance members.
 An instance must have at least one administrator at all times.

 - Viewers may view, but not edit, all the properties of an instance’s organizations.
 They may also view but not edit the membership of the instance itself.

-Each member of an instance will have their current two-factor authentication (2FA) status displayed next to their role.
-The possible states of 2FA are:
+Each member of an instance will have their current multi-factor authentication (MFA) status displayed next to their role.
+The possible states of MFA are:

-- SSO Managed - The member is using single sign-on (SSO) for authentication and whether they have enabled 2FA through that account is unknown to Losant.
+- SSO Managed - The member is using single sign-on (SSO) for authentication and whether they have enabled MFA through that account is unknown to Losant.

-- Enabled - The member authenticates directly with Losant and they have 2FA enabled on their account.
+- Enabled - The member authenticates directly with Losant and they have MFA enabled on their account.

-- Not Enabled - The member authenticates directly with Losant and they do not have 2FA enabled.
+- Not Enabled - The member authenticates directly with Losant and they do not have MFA enabled.

 To add a member to an instance, click the “Add Member” button above the members list.
 This will bring you to a screen where you may enter the email address, as well as select a role, for the new member.